-3. Landscaping and Erosion Control Plans
+3. Landscaping Plans

-Prior to issuance of a coastal development permit, the applicants shall submit two sets of landscaping and erosion control plans, prepared by a licensed landscape architect or a qualified resource specialist, for review and approval by the Executive Director.
-The landscaping and erosion control plans shall be reviewed and approved by the geotechnical engineering and geologic consultant to ensure that the plans are in conformance with the consultant's recommendations.
+Prior to issuance of a coastal development permit, the applicant shall submit two sets of landscaping plans, prepared by a licensed landscape architect or a qualified resource specialist, for review and approval by the Executive Director.
 The plans shall identify the species, extent, and location of all plant materials and shall incorporate the following criteria:

-a.
-Landscaping Plan
+A. Landscaping Plan

-- (1) All graded and disturbed areas on the subject site shall be planted and maintained for erosion control purposes within (60) days of receipt of the certificate of occupancy for the residence.
+- (1) All graded and disturbed areas on the subject site shall be planted and maintained for erosion control purposes.
 To minimize the need for irrigation all landscaping shall consist primarily of native/drought resistant plants as listed by the California Native Plant Society, Santa Monica Mountains Chapter, in their document entitled Recommended List of Plants for Landscaping in the Santa Monica Mountains, dated February 5, 1996.
-Invasive, nonindigenous plant species which tend to supplant native species shall not be used. - (2) All cut and fill slopes shall be stabilized with planting at the completion of final grading.
+Invasive, non-indigenous plant species which tend to supplant native species shall not be used. - (2) All cut and fill slopes shall be stabilized with planting.
 Plantings should be of native plant species indigenous to the Santa Monica Mountains using accepted planting procedures, consistent with fire safety requirements.
 Such planting shall be adequate to provide 90 percent coverage within two (2) years, and this requirement shall apply to all disturbed soils. - (3) Plantings will be maintained in good growing condition throughout the life of the project and, whenever necessary, shall be replaced with new plant materials to ensure continued compliance with applicable landscape requirements. - (4) The Permittee shall undertake development in accordance with the final approved plan.
 Any proposed changes to the approved final plan shall be reported to the Executive Director.
-No changes to the approved final plan shall occur without a Coastal Commission approved amendment to the coastal development permit, unless the Executive Director determines that no amendment is required. - (5) Vegetation within 50 feet of the proposed house may be removed to mineral earth, vegetation within a 200 foot radius of the main structure may be selectively thinned in order to reduce fire hazard.
-However, such thinning shall only occur in accordance with an approved long-term fuel modification plan submitted pursuant to this special condition.
-The fuel modification plan shall include details regarding the types, sizes and location of plant materials to be removed, and how often thinning is to occur.
-In addition, the applicant shall submit evidence that the fuel modification plan has been reviewed and approved by the Forestry Department of Los Angeles County.
-Irrigated lawn, turf and ground cover planted within the fifty foot radius of the proposed house shall be selected from the most drought tolerant species or subspecies, or varieties suited to the Mediterranean climate of the Santa Monica Mountains.
+No changes to the approved final plan shall occur without a Coastal Commission approved amendment to the coastal development permit, unless the Executive Director determines that no amendment is required.

-b.
-Interim Erosion Control Plan
+B. Interim Erosion Control Plan

 - (1) The plan shall delineate the areas to be disturbed by grading or construction activities and shall include any temporary access roads, staging areas and stockpile areas.
 The natural areas on the site shall be clearly delineated on the project site with fencing or survey flags. - (2) The plan shall specify that should grading take place during the rainy season (November 1 March 31) the applicant shall install or construct temporary sediment basins (including debris basins, desilting basins or silt traps), temporary drains and swales, sand bag barriers, silt fencing, stabilize any stockpiled fill with geofabric covers or other appropriate cover, install geotextiles or mats on all cut or fill slopes and close and stabilize open trenches as soon as possible.
 These erosion measures shall be required on the project site prior to or concurrent with the initial grading operations and maintained through out the development process to minimize erosion and sediment from runoff waters during construction.
-All sediment should be retained on-site unless removed to an appropriate approved dumping location either outside the coastal zone or to a site within the coastal zone permitted to receive fill. - (3) The plan shall also include temporary erosion control measures should grading or site preparation cease for a period of more than 30 days, including but not limited to: stabilization of all stockpiled fill, access roads, disturbed soils and cut and fill slopes with geotextiles and/or mats, sand bag barriers, silt fencing; temporary drains and swales and sediment basins.
+All sediment should be retained on-site unless removed to an appropriate approved dumping location either outside the coastal zone or to a site within the coastal zone permitted to receive fill.

+(3) The plan shall also include temporary erosion control measures should grading or site preparation cease for a period of more than 30 days, including but not limited to: stabilization of all stockpiled fill, access roads, disturbed soils and cut and fill slopes with geotextiles and/or mats, sand bag barriers, silt fencing; temporary drains and swales and sediment basins.
 The plans shall also specify that all disturbed areas shall be seeded with native grass species and include the technical specifications for seeding the disturbed areas.
 These temporary erosion control measures shall be monitored and maintained until grading or construction operations resume.

-c.
-Monitoring
+C. Monitoring